Runnable/octobear/README.md

 			repo: 'String', // repo full name
                         commitish: 'String' // Optional.
 Commit or branch }),
+    build: {
-    buildDockerfilePath: String, // Optional.
+      dockerFilePath: String, // Optional.
 Path for Dockerfile used to build instance,
-    buildDockerContext: String, // Optional.
-Path for Docker build context
+      dockerBuildContext: String, // Optional.
+Path for Docker build context },
 		files: { // Optional
 		 '/Dockerfile': {
 				body: String // Body for Dockerfile to be used.
 Only specified if there is  no `buildDockerfilePath`